 There are certain exceptions to the above rules (both exemptions and additional limitations), and, in general, the provisions are very complex.

-The limitations on interest deduction provisions will be amended as of 1 January 2022.
+The limitations on interest deduction provisions were amended as of 1 January 2022.
 The changes concern provisions on the exception based on the balance sheet comparison and the exception related to public infrastructure projects.
 Deduction for interest expenses, which has been allowed when based on balance sheet comparison, will be limited in situations where a party owning a significant share of the group has funded the group.
-Amendments are also made to the exemption regarding public infrastructure projects.
+Amendments were also made to the exemption regarding public infrastructure projects.

 See Thin capitalisation in the Group taxation section.

 In general, bad debts incurred from sales receivables, etc. are tax deductible.
 The bad debts must also be deducted for accounting purposes.

 Donations are deductible for CIT purposes in certain cases.

 In order for a donation to be tax deductible, the amount of the donation should be at least: